 Colors - Shad Colors like the 6th Sense Shad Pro or Jaint Juice

 Umbrella Rigs- Same areas as the jerkbait

 Specifics - 6th Sense Fishing Divine Umbrella Rig with 1/8oz jig heads and Divine Swimbaits

 Shallow Cranking - Channel banks in the creeks with rock transition and flat points with shallow water.

-Colors - Red or Crawdad Colors, Yellow and Mustard Colors
+Colors - Red or Crawdad Colors, Yellow, Orange, and Mustard Colors

 Spinnerbaits - Same areas as crankbaits but when it gets really shallow or alot of cover in the water, the spinnerbait comes into play more

 Specifics - Accent Fishing 1/2 oz, 6th Sense Divine Spinnerbait